cirosantilli/cpp-cheat/gdb/commands.md

 ### start

-Like run, but also add a temporary (only for the current run) breakpoint at `main` and stop there.
+Like run, but also add a temporary (deleted once hit) breakpoint at `main` and stop there.

 ### q